 Once again, I am not suggesting that skype lessons are a substitute for a real live teacher.
 But skype lessons are a wonderful way for teachers to work together for the betterment of teaching children.
 Plus, they are a very fun method of learning and keeping a child engaged in music.

-Posted in music education, practicing piano, piano lessons | Tagged piano lessons, suzuki music, learning to play piano, sharing music with your children, teaching music | 3 Comments »
+Posted in music education, piano lessons, practicing piano | Tagged learning to play piano, piano lessons, sharing music with your children, suzuki music, teaching music | 3 Comments »

 I was put in an interesting situation with one of my advanced students.
 For the past year, I told him that it was time to move on to a new teacher.
 Although we had only been together a few years, his progress was like a wild fire.
 He would accomplish my weekly goals and then create some of his own.
 A piece that would normally take a student months to accomplish he would devour in a month.
 But, as with most students, he was reluctant to change to a new teacher.
 Devotion develops and personal relationships grow strong.